victorfrangov/superVitre/README.md

 ## Update

 This website was archived as my friend's business only runs during the summer.
+Please see the static branch, where this project has been made static to keep it running, without maintenance.

 ##